amazon-science/chronos-forecasting/README.md

 cd chronos-forecasting && pip install --editable ".[training]"
 ```

 > [!TIP]
 > This repository is intended for research purposes and provides a minimal interface to Chronos models.
+For reliable production use, we recommend the following options:
-The recommended way of using Chronos for production use cases is through [AutoGluon](https://auto.gluon.ai), which features effortless fine-tuning, augmenting Chronos models with exogenous information through covariate regressors, ensembling with other statistical and machine learning models, as well as seamless deployments on AWS with SageMaker 🧠.
+> - [AutoGluon](https://auto.gluon.ai) provides effortless fine-tuning, augmenting Chronos models with exogenous information through covariate regressors, ensembling with other statistical and machine learning models.
 Check out the AutoGluon Chronos [tutorial](https://auto.gluon.ai/stable/tutorials/timeseries/forecasting-chronos.html).
+> - SageMaker JumpStart makes it easy to deploy Chronos inference endpoints to AWS with just a few lines of code.
+Check out [this tutorial](notebooks/deploy-chronos-bolt-to-amazon-sagemaker.ipynb) for more details.

 ### Forecasting